 What’s the best Roomba model?
 The answer is simple: It’s the brand new iRobot Roomba 980.
 It offers next-level, smart cleaning technology which lets it vacuum an entire level of your home by itself, recharging as needed until the job is done.
 It also includes iRobot’s most advanced HEPA air filters and even automatically detects carpets which it then deep cleans.
 The Roomba 980 also features a great, free app so that you can easily control and schedule it on the go.

 There are a lot more features on offer, which we cover in our in-depth Roomba reviews below.
 But in short, this is the best iRobot Roomba vacuum for the money, period.
 The 980 is a premium model that provides excellent long-term value through cutting-edge technology.
 If you’re looking for the best Roomba to buy, you can’t find more advanced features anywhere.
-This robot vacuum offers real, fully autonomous cleaning and charging, making it the winner of this Roomba vacuum test.
+This robot vacuum offers real, fully autonomous cleaning and charging, making it the winner of this Roomba vacuum review.
 There are many excellent Roomba vacuums on sale, but this one tops them all.

 If you’re looking for the best Roomba deal that allows you to clean your home automatically on a budget, the iRobot Roomba 650 is our recommendation.
 It’s a bestselling and cheap Roomba vacuum that offers a smart balance of features and price.
 The 650 model started the iRobot vacuum revolution and today is the perfect value choice when you want Roomba discounts and good deals.
 While it doesn’t offer all the features of the top-of-the-line Roomba 980, the affordable 650 scores high for cleaning power in our Roomba reviews.